Amsterdam/subsidieservice/README.md

 2. Build and run the dockers
 3. Add a user for making requests

-The subsidy service is build to run on docker.
+The subsidy service is built to run on docker.
 It uses two dockers: one for running the service backend, and one for the mongoDB.
 To build and start these

 ### 1. bunq.conf